Vedant7229/Parallax-Website/README.md

 ---

 ##  Preview
-Screenshot wont capture the effect demonstration so better open the link...Your one click, and one scroll far
+Screenshot wont capture the effect demonstration so better open the link...You are one click, and one scroll far
 ---

 ##  Features